informaticon/lib.cpp.base.pbni-framework/README.md

 ## Dependencies
 PowerBuilder PBNI

+## Example Usage
+Check out [this repository](https://github.com/informaticon/div.cpp.base.pbni-framework-usage-example) for a complete example.
+Or [this one](https://github.com/informaticon/lib.pbni.base.tse) for an actual usage.

 ## CMake
 Either add this repository as a submodule in your own repository, or just add it as a subfolder somewhere in your cmake source folder. \
 You should already have a complete Cmake file which takes your source files and compiles them to a dll. \